 For the start of the new 2017/18 academic year the school was fully staffed with good teachers in key subject areas.
-Evidence of this strength came with the fact that all teachers secured placements for the 18/19 academic year as the ROA announced its closure closure, a second CIF bid for extensive roof repair / replacement was submitted.
-Again, in April 2018, the Trust was informed that this had been unsuccessful.
+Evidence of this strength came with the fact that all teachers secured placements for the 18/19 academic year as the Robert Owen Academy announced its closure.